Quadrotor Navigation using Reinforcement Learning with Privileged Information

 Traditional navigation approaches decompose perception, planning, state estimation, and control into separate tasks.
 However, end-to-end learning-based methods, which use a neural network to convert raw sensor observations into actions, are increasingly being deployed for high-speed autonomous flight \cite{loquercio2021learning,zhang2025learning,lu2024you}.
 The advantages of end-to-end approaches are reduced planning latency and lower computational overhead, which enables deployment on lightweight and low-cost platforms.
 However, these approaches either require large amounts of expert-labeled data or struggle to find paths in challenging environments that exhibit large obstacles, sharp corners, and dead ends.

-To bridge these gaps in the state of the art, we extend the method of~\citet{zhang2025learning} to enable navigation around large obstacles while retaining the efficient differentiable simulation-based training pipeline.
-We provide the following contributions: \begin{enumerate} \item an objective function for predicting heading (i.e., yaw) that improves navigation performance relative to state-of-the-art approaches in environments that require changes in orientation (e.g., twisting passageways and sharp corners); \item a method to leverage a time-of-arrival map as privileged information during training, enabling shortest-path navigation without an explicit map at test time; \item an approach to reduce attitude control response latency by computing angular rate setpoints from predicted actions; \item an approach to mitigate the effects of inaccurate motor and inertial parameter estimation by leveraging domain randomization; and \item extensive evaluation of the system in photo-realistic simulation and hardware experiments\ifthenelse{\equal{\blindmode}{true}}{}{\footnote{A video of the experiments may be found at \url{https://youtu.be/MHDgV55PFOo}.}} as well as an open-source software release\ifthenelse{\equal{\blindmode}{true}}{\footnote{A link will be added here upon acceptance of this paper.}}{\footnote{\url{https://github.com/rislab/depthnav}}}. \end{enumerate}
+To bridge these gaps in the state of the art, we extend the method of~\citet{zhang2025learning} to enable navigation around large obstacles. while retaining the efficient differentiable simulation-based training pipeline.
+Like~\citet{zhang2025learning}, our policy is reactive at deployment, relying only on depth observations and state estimates.
+However, by training with ToA maps as privileged information, our policy learns globally-aware navigation behavior without requiring a ToA map at test time.
+We provide the following contributions: \begin{enumerate} \item an objective function for predicting heading (i.e., yaw) that improves navigation performance relative to state-of-the-art approaches in environments that require changes in orientation (e.g., twisting passageways and sharp corners); \item a method to leverage a time-of-arrival map as privileged information during training, enabling shortest-path navigation without an explicit map at test time; \item an approach to reduce attitude control response latency by computing angular rate setpoints from predicted actions; \item an approach to mitigate the effects of inaccurate motor and inertial parameter estimation by leveraging domain randomization; and \item approaches to bridge the sim-to-real gap via body rate attitude control and domain randomization; and \item extensive evaluation of the system in photo-realistic simulation and hardware experiments\ifthenelse{\equal{\blindmode}{true}}{}{\footnote{A video of the experiments may be found at \url{https://youtu.be/RbHJ69o-zUc}.}} as well as an open-source software release\ifthenelse{\equal{\blindmode}{true}}{\footnote{A link will be added here upon acceptance of this paper.}}{\footnote{\url{https://github.com/rislab/depthnav}}}. \end{enumerate}